top of page

 Music Director: Oxford Opera

-He has been invited to commission and conduct world premieres at the Philharmonie Luxembourg, Het Concertgebouw, and the Beijing Music Festival, where he led a week-long residency featuring new works and Chinese premieres by Anna Thorvaldsdottir, Huang Ruo, Sir George Benjamin, and Messiaen.
+He has been invited to lead world premieres at the Philharmonie Luxembourg and Het Concertgebouw, and directed a residency at the Beijing Music Festival featuring several new commissions alongside Chinese premieres of works by Sir George Benjamin, Anna Thorvaldsdottir, Huang Ruo and Messiaen.

-Earlier in his career, John worked as assistant to conductors including Sir Simon Rattle, Daniel Harding, Yannick Nézet-Séguin, Karina Canellakis, Robin Ticciati and Edward Gardner, with orchestras such as the Symphonieorchester des Bayerischen Rundfunks, London Philharmonic, Orchestre de Paris, Dresden Staatskapelle, Wiener Symphoniker and Les Siècles.
+He has worked closely with conductors including Sir Simon Rattle, Daniel Harding, Yannick Nézet-Séguin, Karina Canellakis, Robin Ticciati and Edward Gardner, with orchestras and opera houses including the Bavarian Radio Symphony Orchestra, Staatskapelle Dresden, Budapest Festival Orchestra, London Philharmonic Orchestra, Orchestre de Paris, Wiener Symphoniker, Les Siècles and Glyndebourne.

 Screenshot 2024-10-14 at 16.54_edited.jpg